Skyrocket the ‘Melody Factor’ In Your Solos

 Not For Beginners…

-Basic Familiarity With Playing Lead Guitar - This is not a beginning-level "learn how to solo course."
-You should be comfortable playing some scales and riffs.
-Full tab is provided for everything we're learning, so it's helpful (but not required) to know how to read tab and/or standard notation.
+• Basic Lead Guitar Experience — You should be comfortable playing some scales and riffs.
+Full tab is provided for everything.

-In short, the Slow Blues Solo In "A" course is perfect for intermediate to advanced guitar players who have some experience soloing, have some foundation in theory, and are looking for new ways to express themselves in a solo.
+In short, this course is perfect for intermediate to advanced guitar players who have some experience soloing and are looking for new ways to express themselves.

 Tab Included

-The course supplement book (on PDF) included with the course truly supplements and adds to what you will find in the video.
-From theory to detailed discussions of riffs and patterns, you will find this an invaluable study tool.
+The course supplement book (PDF) included with the course truly supplements and adds to what you’ll find in the video.
+From theory to detailed discussions of riffs and patterns, you’ll find this an invaluable study tool.

 Are You Ready To SOLO?